Church history can be a journey through doctrinal

 1579 - Jesuit Alessandro Valignano arrived in Japan where, as "Visitor of Missions," he

 formulated a basic strategy for Catholic proselytism in that country.
-Valignano's adaptationism
+Valignano's adaptionism

-attempted to avoid cultural frictions by covering the gap between certain Japanese customs and
+attempted to avoid cultural friction by covering the gap between certain Japanese customs and

 Roman Catholic values.